 Details: 25200 Arnold Drive, Sonoma.

 This is a wonderful place to learn about the remarkable history of wines, and how they’re made.
 This legendary winery features in-depth tours of its historic champagne cellars, ending, of course, with a tasting.
-The 50-minute expedition explores the museum, with artifacts dating back to the winery’s founding in 1882, to its current status as largest volume producer of premium traditional Méthode Champenoise sparkling wine in the United States.
-There’s also brandy and still wines, and lunch or a snack at the Delicatessen and Market is a must, lounging on the patio and deck amid the redwoods.
+The 50-minute expedition explores the museum, with artifacts dating back to the winery’s founding in 1882, to its current status as the largest volume producer of premium traditional Méthode Champenoise sparkling wine in the United States.
+There’s also brandy and still wines, and lunch or a snack at the delicatessen and market is a must, lounging on the patio and deck amid the redwoods.
 Gardens originally planted in the 1880s can be viewed year-round, as the landscape shifts with the seasons and the Sonoma County weather – one highlight is the many antique rose varietals.

 Details: 13250 River Road, Guerneville.

 Founded in 1857, this is the oldest commercial winery in California, complete with caves that are actual historical landmarks.
 The aging tombs have recently been renovated for modern safety measures, and now are decorated salon style with elaborate gilded tasting bars, chandeliers and period costumed mannequins.
 Guided paired tastings are the best way to explore everything, where a host first offers the barrel wine, then the finished wine, and explains the evolution.
 Sometimes your guide will be a fellow dressed as “The Count,” in honor of the winery’s 19th Century founder.
 And be sure to check out the winery artifacts museum on the upper level – the laser lit winery tools actually move and dance to a narrated soundtrack.